KongBoje/Hand-in-4-Ionic/README.md

 For the full example on the HTML code look here: [HTMLIon](https://github.com/KongBoje/Hand-in-4-Ionic/blob/master/IonicApp/todo/www/index.html)

+>## Explain using an example how your Hybrid Application communicates with a backend
+#### Here we use this example: [IonicBackend](https://github.com/KongBoje/Hand-in-4-Ionic/tree/master/BackendIonic)
->## Explain using an example how your Hybrid Application communicates with a backend To get a hybrid application to communicate with a back-end you first need a noSQL database.
+To get a hybrid application to communicate with a back-end you first need a noSQL database.
 In our case we use mongodb for that, so we first install mongodb.
 When that is done you run mongodb by writing mongod.

 Now that you have a database you run the code as shown in this example: [DBConnection](https://github.com/KongBoje/Hand-in-4-Ionic/blob/master/BackendIonic/bin/www)

 The code points to a collection in the database and what port to listen on.

+#### Running on the server or an emulater/device
+When you run the application on the browser you write "ionic serve", this means a local web server is started up and that your browser is opened to point at the local server address.

+This starts you off looking at your app loaded in a browser on your computer with the address http://localhost:8100 (if you chose localhost).

+When running on an emulater or a device you type "ionic emulate android" for the emulator or "ionic run" for a device.
+This brings you over to the index.html front-end view.

+#### data setup
+When you run it first time it's empty, so to know that a db is connected and that the backend communicates, we can insert some test data like this: [test Data](https://github.com/KongBoje/Hand-in-4-Ionic/blob/master/BackendIonic/utils/dataSetup.js)

 >## Explain, with focus on location, technologies related to locations used on: